Last Updated on 04/14/2021 by FilipiKnow

-Take note that if you still have the original copy of your old NBI clearance issued from 2014 to 2019, you no longer have to submit the fingerprint form (NBI Form No. 5).
+Take note that if you still have the original copy of your old NBI clearance issued from 2015 onwards, you no longer have to submit the fingerprint form (NBI Form No. 5).
 The old clearance is enough to provide them with your biometrics, provided that there are no changes that have been made on your personal data.

 Upon receiving your mailed-in application, the Consular office will process your document/s and have the authenticated NBI form sent back to you within 2 to 3 days.

 You will need this to authorize your representative to file your NBI clearance application in the Philippines on your behalf.

 How to Get NBI Clearance in the Philippines While Abroad: 2 Ways.

 There are two ways to apply for NBI clearance abroad without flying back to your home country:

 - With an authorized representative – Especially if you’re pressed for time, a relative or a friend in the Philippines can be the best person you can count on to do everything on your behalf.
 All you need to do is send that person a signed authorization letter along with the requirements.

 - Without an authorized representative – Only choose this route if you really don’t have anyone in the Philippines whom you can trust to do the application/renewal for you.
 Basically, this option involves going to the Philippine Embassy in your host country, securing all the needed requirements, and sending the documents to the main NBI clearance center at UN Avenue in Manila.

 The succeeding sections provide a rundown of the procedures you’d expect for each of these two options.